 1. Support coordination (Category Code – 07)

-NDIA’s view of funding Support coordination in a plan is to get you the needed assistance to coordinate the supports in your plan.
+NDIA’s view of funding Support coordination in a plan is to get you the needed assistance to coordinate the support in your plan.
 A support coordinator must help build your independence, explore options and may connect you to someone who can assist with your employment venture.

 2. Supported employment (Category Code – 10)

 If you have supported employment funded, it may appear in your plan as ‘Finding and Keeping a Job’.
-If you have this category funded in your NDIS plan, it may help you by speaking to a right provider who can then work with you to explore what an Ideal Job looks like for you and assist you find the right Job.
+If you have this category funded in your NDIS plan, it may help you by speaking to the right provider who can then work with you to explore what an Ideal Job looks like for you and assist you to find the right Job.

-Based on the skills required for the Job you are willing to acquire, this option is most helpful for individuals looking for professional or personal growth required for your existing Job or build skills for future new jobs.
+Based on the skills required for the job you are willing to acquire, this option is most helpful for individuals looking for professional or personal growth required for their existing Job or build skills for future new jobs.
 Also, people with disabilities who love their jobs and yet want to learn new tasks can speak to their support provider for guidance on the kind of skills they can learn.

 3. Improved Daily Living Skills (Category Code – 15)

-‘Improved Daily Living Skills’ if funded within your plan may assist you undertake assessments conducted by a certified occupational therapist.
+‘Improved Daily Living Skills’ if funded within your plan may assist you to undertake assessments conducted by a certified occupational therapist.
 This support can help you ensure that the kind of skills you want to learn is best suited for you and your long-term needs based on your disability.

-After your assessment, it may further encourage you to explore other employment options including the amount of assistance required at your new work place.
+After your assessment, it may further encourage you to explore other employment options including the amount of assistance required at your new workplace.

 4. Improved Relationships (Category Coe – 11)

-Furthermore, Improved Relationships in the ‘Individual Social Skills Development’ category can help individuals develop social skills for participation in community and social activity, which may help participant make new friends, communicate and interact better and build strong personal relationships.
+Furthermore, Improved Relationships in the ‘Individual Social Skills Development’ category can help individuals develop social skills for participation in community and social activity, which may help participants make new friends, communicate and interact better and build strong personal relationships.

 1. DES (Disability Employment Services) – DES is run by the Australian Government and is not an NDIS support.
 DES helps people with disability find and keep jobs.
 DES is for those who have a disability, injury or health condition and are aged at least 14 but have not yet attained the Age Pension qualifying age.

 2. ADE (Australian Disability Enterprises) – These are the Supported employment providers having the facility and act as a link to help gain people with disabilities the training and experience to explore open market opportunities down the line or to continue working in supported employment if chosen.
-ADE’s are suitable for people with disabilities having moderate to high needs.
+ADEs are suitable for people with disabilities having moderate to high needs.

-3. NDIS – NDIS can fund you if you are willing to work less than 8 hours per week – NDIS funding can help you with finding a suitable work and supports you may require at your work to accomplish your work in a day-to-day routine.
+3. NDIS – NDIS can fund you if you are willing to work less than 8 hours per week – NDIS funding can help you with finding suitable work and supports you may require at your work to accomplish your work in a day-to-day routine.

-What can the NDIS fund when it comes to finding and keeping a Job?
+What can the NDIS fund when it comes to finding and keeping a job?